Mom and daughter take king cake tasting to a new extreme

 BATON ROUGE - Celebrating Mardi Gras comes with numerous traditions that have been picked up throughout the years, but one woman took the tradition of eating king cake to a new level.

-Sharidan Fay and her daughter, Ivy, have been competing to see how many different types of king cakes they can try for three years now.
+Sheridan Fay and her daughter, Ivy, have been competing to see how many different types of king cakes they can try for three years now.
 Each year, Fay has shattered her previous record.

 "We are at 78 king cakes this season, and it's not over yet," Fay said.